wiremock/wiremock.org/_studio_docs/response-templating/basics.md

 description: Returning dynamic responses using Handlebars templates
 ---

-Some elements of MockLab stub responses can be configured generated dynamically, via the use of [Handlebars templates](https://github.com/jknack/handlebars.java){:target="{{site.data.misc.blank}}"}.
+Some elements of WireMock stub responses can be configured generated dynamically, via the use of [Handlebars templates](https://github.com/jknack/handlebars.java){:target="{{site.data.misc.blank}}"}.

 Most commonly this is used in the response body but response header values can also be templated.
 For proxy responses, the target URL can be a template.